VikramP7/NeuralNetworkLibraryV5/README.md

 ![Image of Neural Network Diagram][imgLink]

 ## Brief Description
 This project consists of two java files: the Matrix.java and the NeuralNetwork.java.
 The matrix object is a matrix library that handles all of the matrix mathematics *(as expected...)* and acts as a data structure to hold the values of the neural network.
-The neural network object, is the dynamic library that allows the user to create **feed forward** networks of specified topology and train the network using sample data and the **gradient decent back propagation** model.
+The neural network object is a library that allows the user to create **feed forward** networks of specified topology and train the network using sample data and the **gradient decent back propagation** model.

 This project is a library written completely from scratch by me.
-I created this mostly as an educational experiance, exploring how matrix mathematics works and how neural networks function.
+I created this mostly as an educational experience, exploring how matrix mathematics works and how neural networks function.

-If you want to see a working example of the libray click [here](#project-story).
+If you want to see a working example of the library click [here](#project-story).

 ![Image of Weight Matrix Data][imgSampleMatrix]